 There are many different ways to study abroad!
 While the variety of programs may seem overwhelming at first, the good news is that there is likely an excellent program out there to fit your goals, your budget, and your schedule.
 We encourage you to carefully research your options using the MyWorld program search, attending a GO Session, and meeting with an Education Abroad Coordinator.
 Complete an advising application prior to your first appointment.

 Study abroad with your fellow UNL students, and perhaps your favorite UNL faculty member.
 Programs range from two weeks to an entire academic year.

 Many courses run during the summer sessions.
 Choose from over 25 courses in destinations across Africa, Asia, Europe, and Latin America!
-Between May and August, earn 3-6 credits in 3-8 weeks while exploring a new culture.
+Between May and August, earn 3-6 (and sometimes 9!) credits in 3-8 weeks while exploring a new culture.
 Most courses are open to all majors, but be sure to contact the faculty leader for more information.

 Exchange & Direct Enroll Programs